ypprado/logplotter/README.md

 Contributions are welcome!
 To contribute:

-1. Fork the repository.
+1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Make your changes and commit them (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
-5. Open a Pull Request.
+5. Open a Pull Request.

 ## License